ghislaindidyprojects/Label-Recognition-App/README.md

   2. Create an IAM user

-   -Attach Policies directly
+   - Attach Policies directly
-   -Under Permissions policies: Check AdministratorAcess -Create User and generate access keys
+   - Under Permissions policies: Check AdministratorAccess
+    - Create User and generate access keys
-   -Download keys and store in safe folder to allow you to acess IAM through your cmd prompt
+   - Download keys and store in safe folder to allow you to acess IAM through your cmd prompt

   4. Open your computer terminal and Configure CLI Access
       - Type the command: AWS configure